wilsonmar/wilsonmar.github.io/_posts/2016-08-27-selling-from-website.md

 If you're selling a few each month, you don't want monthly charges.<br />
 <a target="_blank" href="https://www.gumroad.com/">
    Gumroad</a> charges 5% + $2 on each sale, on top of credit card charges.

 If you have at least $500 steady sales each month,<br />
 <a target="_blank" href="https://www.snipcart.com/">
-   Snipcart.com</a> charges $10 a month if they do not get more than $500 from the 2% they charge on every transaction.
+   Snipcart.com</a> charges $10 a month minimum if they do not get more than $500 from the 2% they charge on every transaction.